-- 1. Use prospective, budget-based, and quality-linked payment models that improve health, affordability, and equity.8 - 1.1.
+- 1. Use prospective, budget-based, and quality-linked payment models that improve health, affordability, and equity. - 1.1.
 Pay providers in advance to provide a defined set of services to a population when possible.
-HCP-LAN classifies these models as Category 4A, 4B, and 4C.9 Research finds that prospective payment of at least 60% of a provider organization's total payments results in meaningful change in clinical practice and reduces administrative burden.
-10 - 1.2.
+HCP-LAN classifies these models as Category 4A, 4B, and 4C.
+ARR Research finds that prospective payment of at least 60% of a provider organization's total payments results in meaningful change in clinical practice and reduces administrative burden.
+ARR Research finds that prospective payment of at least 60% of a provider organization's total payments results in meaningful change in clinical practice and reduces administrative burden. - 1.2.
 If Category 4 payment is not feasible for a certain line of business or provider, advanced payment models that include shared savings and when appropriate, downside risk, should be used when possible.
 This includes models that promote higher value hospital and specialty care.
 HCP-LAN classifies these models as Category 3A and 3B. - 1.3.
-Design core model components to align with models already widely adopted in California whenever possible.
-Examples include the Medicare Shared Savings Program (MSSP)11 and the Realizing Equity, Access, and Community Health (REACH)12 program.
+Design core model components, with input from providers, to align with models already widely adopted in California whenever possible.
+Examples include the Medicare Shared Savings Program (MSSP) and the Realizing Equity, Access, and Community Health (REACH) program.
 Core components may include prospective payment, benchmarking and attribution methodologies, performance measures, minimum shared savings and risk thresholds, and risk corridors.
 If full alignment with an existing model is not feasible, review and incorporate stakeholder perspectives and lessons learned from the CMS published reports on models. - 2.
-Implement payment models that improve affordability for consumers and purchasers. - Align financial incentives to reduce utilization and excess spend on high-cost care such as low-value specialty pharmacy, unnecessary specialty care, and avoidable emergency room and hospital care. - 2.2.
-Create incentives to reward prevention, disease management, and evidencebased care while discouraging harmful, low value care, and over-treatment.
+Implement payment models that improve affordability for consumers and purchasers. - 2.1.
+Align financial incentives to reduce utilization and excess spend on high-cost care such as low-value specialty pharmacy, unnecessary specialty care, and avoidable emergency room and hospital care.